okami101/vuetify-admin/docs/guide/README.md

 # Introduction

-[Vtec Admin](https://www.npmjs.com/package/vtec-admin) (VA) is an standalone [SPA](https://en.wikipedia.org/wiki/Single-page_application) admin UI framework for Vue.js designed for building CRUD pages for managing remote server resources with minimal amount of code while allowing large customization.
-It's built on Vuetify, runs on top of REST APIs and comes with dedicated [Vue CLI plugin](https://www.npmjs.com/package/vue-cli-plugin-vtec-admin) for [RAD](https://en.wikipedia.org/wiki/Rapid_application_development).
+[Vuetify Admin](https://www.npmjs.com/package/vuetify-admin) (VA) is an standalone [SPA](https://en.wikipedia.org/wiki/Single-page_application) admin UI framework for Vue.js designed for building CRUD pages for managing remote server resources with minimal amount of code while allowing large customization.
+It's built on Vuetify, runs on top of REST APIs and comes with dedicated [Vue CLI plugin](https://www.npmjs.com/package/vue-cli-plugin-vuetify-admin) for [RAD](https://en.wikipedia.org/wiki/Rapid_application_development).

 It relies on replaceable low-level data and auth providers which allows you to stay independent of any backend framework.
 This is simply doable by implementing specific contract which will ensure compatibility within VA.
 Follow [dedicated guide](data-providers.md) for further detail.

 ::: tip RESOURCE
-For next guide, a **resource** means a given server API entity which can be managed by Vtec Admin, i.e. created/read/updated/deleted.
+For next guide, a **resource** means a given server API entity which can be managed by Vuetify Admin, i.e. created/read/updated/deleted.
 :::

 ## Purpose